 This process will wipe out your microSD card.
 If you choose the wrong storage device, you may wipe out your computers hard disk.

-Once the dd operation is complete, insert the microSD card into the BeagleBone Black and power it on.
+Once the dd operation is complete, boot up the Beaglebone with the microSD card plugged in.

 You should be able to log in to Kali.